juninatt/JP-fallenkingdom-dino-auction/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'se.pbt.mr-coffe' is invalid and this project uses 'se.pbt.mrcoffe' instead.
+* The original package name 'se.pbt.mr-coffe' is invalid and this project uses 'se.pbt.mrcoffee' instead.

 # Getting Started